 - Limit how much contact you have with the government.
 Restrict your business with intermediaries who frequently report to the government like banks and private companies that freely relinquish user personal information.

 Law enforcement needs to use facts and transparent actions instead of mined, derived, or prejudice evidence.

 In 2020, NBC News reported on a Flordia resident who was the prime suspect in a burglary investigation.
 His local law enforcement compelled Google to release his location data, which showed his bicycling route passed the crime scene several times.
 This example of data mining led to an incorrect accusation at great personal expense.

-A couple of years earlier, NBC also reported on uncover law enforcement using fake Facebook accounts to track protestors against the Facebook terms of service.
+A couple of years earlier, NBC also reported on uncovering law enforcement using fake Facebook accounts to track protestors against the Facebook terms of service.
 An American Civil Liberties Union (ACLU) lawsuit was filed against the officer.
 While the legal foundations for the use of technology in investigations evolve, social media will continue to be a gray area for civil rights and privacy abuses.

 What You Can Do

 Be less convenient with your personal information.
-Don’t store personal information or telemetry like location in the cloud or with companies that are increasingly-compelled to hand over your data.
+Don’t store personal information or telemetry-like location in the cloud or with companies that are increasingly compelled to hand over your data.